 While largely a formality, a spouse may have to communicate with a judge to demonstrate they haven’t absconded with the children’s inheritance.
 A judge may also prohibit the guardian of the children to use their inheritance to pay for care, meaning parents might be forced to borrow money to cover their family’s finances while investing childrens’ inheritance until they became adults.

 In cases where children have died and are survived by grandchildren, French inheritance law allows grandchildren to inherit the same rights.
 If there are no children or grandchildren, then the deceased’s parents are entitled to 25% of the estate each, with the remainder going to the spouse.
 In cases of civil partnership, cohabitation and divorce, the surviving partner or ex-spouse has no entitlement to the estate of the deceased unless a will stipulates otherwise.

 If there are no children, grandchildren or spouse, the order of succession is:

 - uncles and aunts;

 Once you are an official resident in France, all your assets worldwide can be subject to French inheritance law – except real estate owned elsewhere.
 Foreign real estate is generally governed by the inheritance laws of that particular country, unless stated otherwise via a will.

-French property law recognises ownership according to named person on the title deeds; this means you need to register your property after buying a house in France to have it included as part of your estate.
+French property law recognizes ownership according to named person on the title deeds; this means you need to register your property after buying a house in France to have it included as part of your estate.
 Details on registering a property can be found here.
-With property jointly owned by a married couple, they must decide whether the property is co-owned (50 percent share each) or under community property (where the surviving spouse maintains ownership of the entire property).
+With property jointly owned by a married couple, they must decide whether the property is co-owned (50% share each) or under community property (where the surviving spouse maintains ownership of the entire property).

 If a child aged under 18 inherits property in France, French inheritance law states that no debts must be pending on the property (including mortgage reimbursements).